tarun-jethwani/BODMAS---Math-App/README.md

 # BODMAS
-60 min timer to score as many points to top the leaderboard
+60 secs timer to score as many points to top the leaderboard